gem-pasteur/macsyfinder/doc/source/modeler_guide/helper_tools.rst

 ============

 To help to develop new model we provide a tool `macsyprofile` which is used as post treatement.
-It is run on previous macsyfinder analysis, it extract from raw hmmer file the hits and compute the profile coverage.
+It is run on previous macsyfinder analysis, it extract from raw hmmer files the hits and compute the profile coverage for each of them.
-It write down the results in a file in `tsv` format.
+Then it write down the results in a file in `tsv` format.

 .. code-block:: text